 How to make a smoothie

-Making a smoothie is fairly easy.
-Here are a few basic steps to making perfect smoothies.
+Making a smoothie is relatively easy.
+Here are a few necessary steps to making perfect smoothies.

 - Step 2: Fill the blender with liquid ingredients like almond milk, coconut water, or water.
 Blend until smooth and creamy.

 - Step 3: Add toppings (optional).
-Coconut flakes, sesame seeds, chia seeds, crushed nuts and ginger slices make a wonderful addition to your healthy smoothie.
+Coconut flakes, sesame seeds, chia seeds, crushed nuts and ginger slices make an excellent addition to your healthy smoothie.
 Drink it up while cold.

 Pretty easy right?
-If you feel good about the steps to make a smoothie, read ahead for the 5 delicious weight loss smoothie recipes.
+If you feel right about the steps to make a smoothie, read ahead for the five delicious weight loss smoothie recipes.